 Where are we today?
 Well, last year the tech-heavy Nasdaq’s two-year rally come to a dramatic halt, as it dropped nearly 25% in the final few months of 2018.
 Due to the large amount of tech constituents it plays proxy to the sector.
 The run saw Amazon and Apple become the first companies to reach $1trn market valuation, although, the fall highlighted the volatility of technology and the relatively high valuations these firms sit at.
 Throughout 2018 we also witnessed Bitcoin’s fall from its dizzy heights, collapsing from $20,000 to approximately $4,000 at present.
 Then there were the numerous tech PR disasters – Facebook’s founder Mark Zuckerberg visiting court after the Cambridge Analytica scandal and Tesla chief executive Elon Musk’s outlandish comments have got him, and his company, in hot water on numerous occasions.

-It is evident that technology remains volatile in investment.
+It is evident that technology remains volatile as an investment.
 It is a gift and a curse at times and continues to allure investors with speculation unlike traditional sectors.
 Investing in tech should be the same as investing in any other sector.
 You wouldn’t invest in a company you didn’t understand the operations of, and the same principle should apply for tech companies.
 Although we have seen huge success stories in tech; the likes of Amazon, Apple and Microsoft; there are hundreds more that have barely made an impression.
 After all, this is a sector that has seen Kylie Jenner wipe over $1bn from Snapchat’s market value in a day after tweeting she doesn’t use the app anymore (the most millennial attack of all time).

 There is room in every sector for technology alongside more traditional methods.
 However, businesses need to adopt a more proactive approach rather than being reactive to change.
 Looking ahead, there will be more pain for retailers, as the teething process of technology continues.
-A challenge further on the horizon is managing the rise of Robotic Automated Processes (RPA), better known as ‘bots’ – which could do to office space what online retail did to high-streets.
+A challenge further out on the horizon is managing the rise of Robotic Automated Processes (RPA), better known as ‘bots’ – which could do to office space what online retail did to high-streets.
 Whether you view this as a positive or negative for business depends what side you’re sat on, luckily for investors you can sit on both.